A Brief Primer On The History Of Privacy Policies

 The Location Of Customers

-Beyond the physical location of a business and its legal nexus, in the context of privacy laws, more focus is actually put on the location of the persons who are having their personal information collected or processed.
-For example, the European Union’s s GDPR focuses on residency in the EU, and the CCPA uses the terminology of “California consumers.”
-Therefore, though a business might be outside of the EU or California, it very well might be subject to the regulations contained therein if it collects personally identifiable information (PII) of residents of a jurisdiction with a privacy law framework that has extraterritorial reach.
+Beyond the physical location of a business and its legal nexus, in the context of privacy laws, more focus is put on the location of the persons having their personal information collected or processed.
+For example, the European Union’s GDPR focuses on residency in the EU, and the CCPA uses the terminology of “California consumers.”
+Therefore, though a business might be outside of the EU or California, it very well might be subject to the regulations contained therein if it collects personally identifiable information (PII) of residents of a jurisdiction with a privacy law framework with extraterritorial reach.